akshayranganath/akshayranganath.github.io/_posts/2017-5-2-WebPageTest-For-Synthetic-Testing.md

 ---
 layout: post
-title: Jenkins based synthetic testing using WebPageTest
+title: Synthetic testing with WPT and Jenkins
 comment: true
 ---
 Webpagetest is an indispensable tool to performance monitoring of websites.
 Using the scripted test+REST API and combining with Jenkins, WPT can be converted to a synthetic testing tool to test scenario beyond the scope of tools like Gomez and Catchpoint.